harisqazi1/Rubber_Ducky_MacOS_Payloads/README.md

 # RubberDucky
-Code for Rubby Ducky (Malicious USB / Bad USB) made from Digispark Kickstarter ATTINY85 Development Board
+Code for Rubby Ducky (Malicious USB / Bad USB) made from Digispark Kickstarter ATTINY85 Development Board.
+Coded on the Arduino IDE for MacOS.

 Purpose:
 To make an inexpensive Rubber Ducky for MacOS